 Have you ever wondered how large corporations can analyze vast amounts of data to make informed decisions?
 The answer lies in their ability to consolidate and organize data into manageable structures.
 Data warehouses and data marts are critical components of this process, enabling businesses to gain valuable insights and improve their overall performance.
-However, understanding the key differences between these two concepts is crucial for effective data management and analytics.
+That said, understanding the key differences between these two concepts is crucial for effective data management and analytics.

 Main Subheading